 Generally, we see motor units working together in a tag-team fashion with alternating fire.

 Force production is increased when there are three things:

 Types of Muscle Contractions

 Isotonic – tension says while the joint angle changes.
 This is seen in most activities that include concentric and eccentric parts.

 Isometric – tension is created, but n changes occur in joint angles.
-This often happens in the stabilizing muscles for the regulation of body segment positioning.
+This often happens in the stabilizing muscles to regulate body segment positioning.

 Isokinetic – this shows the constant speed of movement, regardless of the applied force of the muscle.

-Eccentric – this is a muscle contraction where the resisting force is more than the applied muscular force, and this means the muscle will lengthen as it contracts.
+Eccentric is a muscle contraction where the resisting force is more than the applied muscular force, which means the muscle will lengthen as it contracts.